-Every salesperson will recognize when their manager starts to put pressure when they are not reaching their sales targets.
-In the SalesStep Article: Classical Sales Manager’s paradox we have researched this behaviour.
+Every salesperson will recognise when their manager starts to put pressure when they are not reaching their sales targets.
+In the SalesStep Article: Classical Sales Manager’s paradox, we have researched this behaviour.
 Moreover, given the current crisis, more pressure is put on salespeople to secure business and to close opportunities left in the sales funnel.

 In September 2019 SalesStep conducted a research study on the different motivational drives of 474 salespeople.
 With this study, we found an interesting paradox of Sales Managers behaviours, especially under stress.
 Yet, only half a year later, this has become a reality in the Corona crisis.

-- Finding 2: Salespeople’s biggest allergy is “Power” more specifically Power and Decisiveness enforced upon them most of the time by their manager.
+- Finding 2: Salespeople’s most significant allergy is “Power” more specifically Power and Decisiveness enforced upon them most of the time by their manager.
 More commonly observed as a pushy micro-manager that wants to gain control and restore results.

-We easily recognize this classical paradox and many of us have experience with a pushy manager in times of crisis.
-This leads us to the key question of today: ”What should we do knowing that enforcing more Power is working counterproductive?”
+We easily recognise this classical paradox, and many of us have experience with a pushy manager in times of crisis.
+It leads us to the critical question of today: ”What should we do knowing that enforcing more Power is working counterproductive?”

 The answer to this question is twofold:

 - What are the most distinguishing sales competencies to understand ‘Corona-proven’?

 - What does good look like from a Sales (Leadership) perspective?

 To start with answering these questions, we put a stress test to and actualised the findings of our earlier data set from September 2019.
 And here is what we found: Sales leadership in times of crisis is not related to whether you are a manager or a salesperson.
 But crisis Leadership is related to 3 distinguishing Mindset attributes: